drizzyposh/react-voice-recorder/README.md

-Voice recording app built with React.js and VMSG library
+A sound recording app built with React.js and VMSG library